BadmWe/dspyt-webpage/dspyt/authors/dmitrii-fedotov.md

 linkedin: /
 instagram: "https://www.instagram.com/dmitry.fov/"
 github: "https://github.com/BadmWe/"
 description: "Fluent in Python, JavaScript, React and NextJs.I am the creator of the WebBadminton project.
-A Spanish badminton player with a passion for coding, I strive to bring innovation to both the tech and sports worlds.
+A Spanish badminton player with a passion for coding, I strive to bring innovation to both the tech and sports worlds."
 ---

 <h1 className="mt-2 text-3xl font-bold tracking-tight text-center text-gray-900 sm:text-4xl">